-My contention is that every leader should be focused on one of the following six responsibilities at least 75% of their time:
+In terms of best use, every leader should be focused on one of the following six responsibilities at least 75% of their time:

 1) Defining and implementing a strategic direction for the organization.

-2) Actively growing/pushing top line results.
+2) Actively growing/pushing top-line results.

-3) Ensuring financial sustainability through proactive and wise economic decision making.
+3) Ensuring financial sustainability through proactive and wise economic decision-making.

 4) Establishing a high-performance culture throughout the organization.